Metrotranvía Mendoza: History

 An inauguration ceremony was held in February 2012, but service did not begin at that time, as much of the construction work remained to be completed.
 Starting on 29 April 2012 passengers were permitted to ride on occasional demonstration/trial services on a portion of the line.
 The system finally opened for regular service on 8 October 2012.

+2019 extension to Las Heras

+In 2019, the main building at Mendoza railway station was completely remodeled, as part of an extension to Las Heras, Mendoza.
+The rails used for this extension was manufactured in Spain, while the concrete sleepers were built in Argentina.
+This extension included the construction of new level crossings, as well as the refurbishment of old railway stations.
+This extension, bringing the Metrotranvía to Las Heras, Mendoza, opened to the public on 7 May 2019.
+The Metrotranvía now ends at Avellaneda station, located on Avellaneda Street in Panquehua, a neighborhood in Las Heras.